What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 Meaning and Origin of Setsubun Bean-throwing

 The main purpose of mamemaki is to drive away ogres, which symbolize misfortune, and to invite good fortune.
-Roasted soybeans are usually thrown, but peanuts are also thrown in some areas.
+Generally, roasted soybeans are thrown, but in some areas peanuts are thrown.
 Bean-throwing is also believed to ward off evil spirits, to drive away bad luck, and to ensure good health.

 There are various theories as to the origin of the practice of bean-throwing on Setsubun, but the most famous is an old tale from Kurama in Kyoto.
 It is said that when an ogre appeared, the ogre was vanquished by throwing soybeans at the ogre's eyes in accordance with the oracle of Bishamonten (the god of Buddhism).
 According to this legend, the demon's eye was shot out (i.e., the beans were roasted) to "mametsu" (destroy the demon), which is believed to be the origin of the beans to be sown on Setsubun.